On This Day in History: August 12

 - Diamond Jim Brady, American businessman and philanthropist (d.
 1917)

-- Michael J. McGivney, American priest, founded the Knights of Columbus (d.
+- Michael J. McGivney, American priest and founder of the Knights of Columbus (d.
 1890)

 - Helena Blavatsky, Russian theosophist and scholar (d.
 1891)